technoblogy/tiny-i2c/README.md

 ## Description
 **TinyI2C** is a set of minimal I2C routines that allow just about any Microchip/Atmel AVR processor to connect to I2C peripherals.

-For more information and examples see [Tiny I2C Routines for AVR Microcontrollers](http://www.technoblogy.com/show?3UF0).
+For more information and examples see [Tiny I2C Routines for all AVR Microcontrollers](http://www.technoblogy.com/show?3UF0).

 The main difference between these routines and the standard Arduino Wire library is that these don't use buffers, so have much smaller memory requirements and don't impose a limit on transmissions.